 Digital pianos come with many different features.
 As a minimum you should choose one with 88 full sized weighted keys, and one foot pedal.
 A good example in the £300-£400 price range is the Yamaha P45, which is reviewed in this YouTube video.

-An electronic keyboard is not suitable for piano lessons.
+An electronic keyboard does not have weighted keys and so is not suitable for piano lessons.

 Your piano tuner will be able to advise on the frequency of tunings for your piano; most pianos need to be tuned every six months.
 I have used my piano tuner for several years and I can recommend her.
 Her contact details are: Vicky Holland, 07708 004907, firstname.lastname@example.org.